xrettle/WFGY/ProblemMap/Atlas/patch-governance-v1.md

 - what is frozen
 - what is supported
 - what is promising
-- and what is not yet ready
+- what is not yet ready

 That difference is part of the governance layer itself.

 ---

-## 4. The four main patch types
+## 4. The four main patch types 🗂️

 The current system should use four main patch types.